We’ll learn how to find and connect to WiFi networks using a Universal Windows Platform (UWP) app that makes use of the

 NOTE: While you can add other capabilities directly by double clicking and opening the Package.appxmanifest file in the UI editor, the wifiControl can only be added via the XML editor (Right Click on the file -> Open with -> XML (Text) Editor) and adding the device capability below:

-The code of this sample is mostly contained within WiFiConnect_Scanrio.xaml and .cs files.
+The code of this sample is mostly contained within WiFiConnect_Scenario.xaml and .cs files.
+Values that are bound to properties in ListView items can be found in DisplayHelper.cs.

 The first step to access the device is to request access using the static